tnordquist/recursion-1/docs/index.md

 What we're seeing here is&mdash;essentially&mdash;the internal workings of computing $5!$ by recursion: each time we replace $m!$ with $(m \cdot (m - 1)!)$, we're starting a new recursive computation.
 Each time we replace a set of parentheses with the computed value, we're completing a recursive computation.
 Eventually (if we've done our job correctly), we have no parentheses left&mdash;instead, we have the result, which (in this case) is $120$.

-As it turns out, the expression for the factorial function specified in [(1)](#fn1) can be translated to code quite easily&mdash;not just Java, but almost any programming language.
+As it turns out, the expression for the factorial function specified in [(2)](#factorial-recursive) can be translated to code quite easily&mdash;not just Java, but almost any programming language.
 Even better, the expression in code looks so much like the mathematical expression that it is very easy to verify that the former correctly expresses the latter.

 ## Non-mathematical problems

-Recursion isn't limited to mathematical problems.
+<a name="palindrome-traditional"></a>Recursion isn't limited to mathematical problems.
 Many types of non-mathematical problems can be expressed in recursive terms.
 A number of puzzles&mdash;such as the _Tower of Hanoi_&mdash;can best be understood in recursive terms.
 The task of parsing the source code of many programming languages, during compilation, is often expressed&mdash;in the design as well as the implementation&mdash;as a recursive process.
 Even parsing natural language is&mdash;in part&mdash;a recursive task.

 ### Example: Palindromes

-A _palindrome_ is a sequence of characters that reads the same forward and backward.
+A _palindrome_ is a sequence of characters that reads the same forward and backward.$$\tag{3}$$

 Usually, we qualify this definition a bit, by skipping non-alphanumeric characters (punctuation, whitespace, special symbols like &reg;, etc.) and ignoring character casing.
 (As a rule, we also skip subscripts and superscripts, even though they are usually alphanumeric.)

 With the qualified definition above, we would consider all of the following to be palindromes: